khaled-11/Messenger-Sample/README.md

 ## Update .env file:

-Now, whether you downloaded or cloned the Repo, go to the main folder "messenger-sample", and rename the file .sample.env to .env .
-Open the new .env file in any editor, and let's complete the required data.

-In the .env file, you need to add APP_ID, APP_SECRET, PAGE_ID, PAGE_ACCESS_TOKEN, VERIFY_TOKEN, WIT_KEY, and URL.
-For the VERIFY_TOKEN, you can enter any random string which will be used to verify the callback url.
-For the URL, enter the url from the local tunnel provider.
-If you use ngrok, run the command ```ngrok http 3370``` and copy the provided ```https://``` link.
-Then complete the remaining data from the Facebook Developer & Wit.ai accounts.
+Whether you cloned the code on your local machine or you are using [Glitch](https://glitch.com/), we need to gather some data.
+In the main folder (Messenger_sample), you will see a file called .sample.env, open this file.
+You will see APP_ID, APP_SECRET, PAGE_ID & PAGE_ACCESS_TOKEN.
+We will get these information from the Facebook developer account.
+The VERIFY_TOKEN is any random string you choose to verify the call back URL.
+We will get the Wit key from the [Wit.ai](https://wit.ai/) website we create an App.
+The URL field is the ```https://``` link for the App server.
+If you use your local machine, enter the local tunnel link.
+For ngrok, run the command ```ngrok http 3000``` and use the provided ```https://``` link.
+If you use Glitch, enter the project URL from the share button.

 ### Facebook Developer Account: